VectrixSecurity/Vectrix-Python/README.md

 # Details

-This is our Python 3 SDK for creating vectrix modules.
+This is our Python 3 SDK for creating vectrix detection packs.
 For more information on creating a module yourself, please visit: https://developer.vectrix.io

 # Installation